Care-Compass-Dawaa/Dawaa/backend/README.md

 }
 ```

-Pharmacy search reads from the `DawaaPharmacies` DynamoDB table and ranks results by
+Pharmacy search reads from the `DawaaPharmacies` DynamoDB table.
+When route configuration is
+available, the backend uses OpenRouteService for route-aware ranking; otherwise, it still returns
-straight-line distance.
-When `openNowOnly` is true, closed pharmacies and pharmacies with
+distance-based results from the available pharmacy coordinates.
+When `openNowOnly` is true, closed
-unknown hours are excluded before the remaining results are ranked by distance.
+pharmacies and pharmacies with unknown hours are excluded before results are ranked.

 Expected `/pharmacies/mine/schedule` request body: